I Slipped on a Wet Floor in NC. How Can I Seek Personal Injury Compensation?

 Slipped on a Wet Floor?
 Request a Slip and Fall Case Evaluation Today

 Have you slipped on a wet floor?
 Are you thinking of seeking compensation, but you don’t know how to do it, how much your case is worth, and whether you have enough evidence to prove the defendant’s liability?
-You should consult an experienced and dedicated slip and fall lawyer in Charlotte, North Carolina.
+You should consult an experienced and dedicated Charlotte personal injury lawyer.

 At Ted A. Greve & Associates, we have been handling slip and fall cases for years.
 We can handle yours, too and guide you in the right direction.
 The first consultation is free, so schedule it now, and let us show you what we can do for you.